 • How many drinks an individual person can have at the same time

 • How to deal with intoxicated people (when a person has consumed more drinks than they should) and what is the correct procedure when you come across an intoxicated patron.

-At Mindroom Innovation we also cover the following:
+At Mindroom Innovation we give you MORE for the same price!

 - Alcohol history (quick explanation about alcohol)